 Fastest Growing Jobs for College Graduates

-Do not choose an occupation based entirely on its job outlook.
+Do not choose an occupation that is based entirely on its job outlook.
 While its appearance on this or another best careers list may mean a promising future, there are other things to consider.
 A career has to be a good match for you.
-Learn everything you can about it by exploring it thoroughly.
+Learn everything you can about the career field by exploring it thoroughly.
 Read a job description and conduct informational interviews with people working in the field.
 Make sure it will be a fulfilling career.

 You should also note that the BLS reassesses its forecasts every other year and an occupation's outlook may change during that time.
 Additionally, fast growth does not necessarily translate into good job prospects.
 Some fields just don't employ a lot of people, even if they have high year-over-year growth.